-- Continuous identification, evaluation and prioritisation of risks. - their effectiveness. - enhancing management mechanisms and tools. - Permanent supervision and monitoring of the system.
+- Continuous identification, evaluation and prioritisation of risks. - Identification of the management and supervisory mechanisms and tools in place with respect to key risks and evaluating their effectiveness. - Continuous improvement of risk management through developing and implementing initiatives and projects aimed at enhancing management mechanisms and tools. - Permanent supervision and monitoring of the system.